Zain Asher: CNN

 In 2012, Asher met a CNN executive who invited her to the company headquarters in New York for a screen test.
 She was first hired as a business correspondent before becoming an anchor at CNN International based in Atlanta.

 In 2014, she reported from Abuja, Nigeria on the hundreds of Chibok schoolgirls kidnapped by Boko Haram.
-She has also anchored breaking news coverage during August 2020 explosion in Beirut, the October 2020 End SARS protests in Nigeria, Russia's war in Ukraine, the death of Queen Elizabeth II and the Gaza war.
+She has also anchored breaking news coverage of the August 2020 explosion in Beirut, the October 2020 End SARS protests in Nigeria, Russia's war in Ukraine, the death of Queen Elizabeth II and the Gaza war.
 Since 2021, she has anchored One World with Zain Asher, airing weekdays on CNNI.

 Book

 Her memoir Where The Children Take Us was released by HarperCollins on 26 April 2022.

 The book was inspired by her 2015 Tedx talk "Trust Your Struggle", which has been viewed 2.2 million times on YouTube as of 2022.
-It tells the story of how her mother, widowed and raising four children, worked to fulfill her and her husband's original dream of moving to England to ensure their children an excellent education and opportunity; the results are visible in the journalist, the actor, the medical doctor and the entrepreneur that Asher and her siblings have become.
+It tells the story of how her mother, widowed and raising four children, worked to fulfill her and her husband's original dream of moving to England to ensure their children had an excellent education and opportunity; the results are visible in the journalist, the actor, the medical doctor and the entrepreneur that Asher and her siblings have become.

 Personal life

-Asher resides in Montclair, New Jersey with her Associated Press reporter husband, Steve Peoples, and their two sons.
+Asher resides in Montclair, New Jersey, with her Associated Press reporter husband, Steve Peoples, and their two sons.
 She is of Igbo descent; her family is originally from Enugu State, Nigeria.